88 Level Number

 Format3 - Range of values

-In this format, the condition name is declared with a range of values to validate. i.e., In a single condition, it can validate with a range of values starting from one value to another in a sequence.
+The condition name is declared with a range of values to validate. i.e., in a single condition, it validates the value between starting and ending of a range.
 Syntax -

 88 Condition-Name VALUE value1 THRU literalN.